In my whole family, no one rode a motorcycle or could help me with important criteria for a decision.

 After the crash my focus was still on motorbike designed for long trips.

 The 1990 R80GS (paralever) caught my attention and met my expectations.

-After traveling tens of thousands of kilometers to Belgium, Norway, Italy to Brindisi, across Greece and crossing Turkey to the Syrian border back the whole cost of the Mediterranean sea I noticed a decisive positive and negative difference comparing to the well known R100RS.
+After traveling tens of thousands of kilometers to Belgium, Norway, Italy, Greece and crossing Turkey to the Syrian border back the whole cost of the Mediterranean sea I noticed a decisive positive and negative difference comparing to the well known R100RS.

-Negative, the missing wind and weather protection of the R80GS.
+Negative: the missing wind and weather protection comparing to the R100RS.